zerustech/http-cache-tutorial/README.md

 ::: info-box note

-This tutorial is based on HTTP/1.1 and Varnish 5.0, both are the latest release at the time of documentation.
+This tutorial is based on HTTP/1.1 and Varnish 5.0, both are the latest releases at the time of documentation.

 The `netcat` or `nc` is needed to run the test cases.
 You also need update